deskvox/deskvox/README.md

 [http://www.cmake.org](http://www.cmake.org/) or by means provided by your operating system.

-Switch to the topmost folder of the DeskVOX package you downloaded or the topmost folder of the branch you wish to build if you checked out DeskVOX via Subversion (i.e. the folder this document is located in).
+Switch to the topmost folder of the DeskVOX package.

 CMake encourages you to do so called out-of-source builds, i.e. all files, e.g. object files, executables or auto-generated headers will be located in a folder